RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/readme.md

 ## \[Cumulative change log since release 0.4b\]

+* (February) &mdash; Write two proof-of-concept programs to show how to use TUTOR-generated files from Classic Rexx.
 * 20240205 &mdash; rxutry.rex autoloads path.
 Unicode.cls: Options DefaultString and Promote can be set by the caller; make Options DefaultString TEXT the default.
 * 20240204 &mdash; Add rxutry.rex utility (needs previous setenv).
 * 20240203 &mdash; Samples: add nfc.rxu.
 Unicode.cls: Rename TEXT to GRAPHEMES class; add new TEXT subclass GRAPHEMES; TEXT auto-nfc on NEW.